-Often scanners and digital cameras come with computer programs that help you "touch up" digital images.
+Often digital cameras come with computer programs that help you "touch up" digital images.
 Some help reduce your image file if it's too big, some automatically remove the red shine from people's eyes in snapshots, some have special features like "automatic contrast," etc. In my opinion, these programs are completely inadequate for those of us wanting really good images.
-Moreover, I'm sorry to say it but a good graphics programs can cost more than a scanner or a camera.
+Moreover, I'm sorry to say it but a good graphics programs can cost more than a camera.

 If you want to download a freeware graphics program that can reduce your file size a little and do a few other things, but still isn't all that great (it's free, after all), try downloading XNView.

 My favorite graphics program is Adobe Photoshop, but possibly CorelDRAW works just as well, as might other programs with which I'm unfamiliar.
 One feature I really like about Photoshop is its "Save for web" button.
 This special "save file" option is configured so that it automatically removes information not absolutely needed for a picture of the size and sharpness appropriate for computer screens.
 If you take an image that has been saved with this option and try to make a glossy print from it, it'll be fuzzy and not pretty at all but, on the computer screen, it can look great.